 Penalty Relief

-Lynx Tax Advisors helps individuals and businesses review IRS penalties, evaluate whether relief may be available, organize supporting documentation, and request penalty relief when appropriate.
+Lynx Tax Advisors helps individuals and businesses evaluate IRS penalties, determine whether relief options may be available, and prepare requests based on compliance status and the specific facts of the case.

 What Is IRS Penalty Relief?